maplibre/maplibre-style-spec/README.md

-# MapLibre GL style specification & utilities
+# MapLibre Style Specification & Utilities

-This repository contains code and reference files that define the MapLibre GL style specification and provides some utilities for working with MapLibre styles.
+This repository contains code and reference files that define the MapLibre style specification and provides some utilities for working with MapLibre styles.

-The style specification is used in MapLibre GL JS and in MapLibre GL Native.
+The style specification is used in MapLibre GL JS and in MapLibre Native.
 Our long-term goal is to have feature parity between the web and the native libraries.

 ## Contributing